cquijano/FakeHTTPServers/README.md

 ./web/www.google.com/.headers

-This allows single pages on the same vhost to use different status codes by using a folder in place of the page and putting the content in a #.html file inside this folder along with the custom .headers for this page
+This allows single pages on the same vhost to use different status codes by using a folder in place of the page and putting the content in a index.hmtl or #.html file inside this folder along with the custom .headers for this page